deepjs/deep-marked/README.md

 #### direct macro.

-Should start line without spaces or tabulations.
+When use in front of line (i.e. should start line without spaces or tabulations), any following string until end of line will be used as content.

 `@.myDirective(arg, ...)  content...`